William Sullivan, MD

 Director, Residency Training Program, Physical Medicine and Rehabilitation

 Associate Program Director, Residency Training Program, Physical Medicine and Rehabilitation

 For more information about the PM&R Residency Program and Graduate Medical Education at VUMC, click here to view virtual tours.

 The VUMC PM&R Residency Program is a categorical residency with the PGY-1 year being mainly internal medicine rotations.

 Yes.
-There is a one month rotation in PM&R that is typically two weeks inpatient and two weeks of outpatient.
+There is a one month rotation in PM&R.

 Vanderbilt University Medical Center, Vanderbilt Stallworth Rehabilitation Center, Monroe Carrell Jr. Children’s Hospital at Vanderbilt, Tennessee Health System (VA Hospital), Dayani Center for Health and Wellness, Osher Center for Integrative Medicine, and Vanderbilt Outpatient Clinics.

 Yes.
 Each resident is expected to participate in a research project during the residency.
 Residents may take an elective month during their 3rd or 4th year, if needed to complete their project.

 Yes.
 During PGY-3 & PGY-4 years, residents have a total of 3 elective [internal rotations] or selective [away rotations] months.